TypeRocket/docs/v5/wordpress-hooks.md

 You can also use `typerocket_before_load` if you want to run code before the TypeRocket system is loaded.

-*Note: If you are creating plugins that interact with TypeRocket you will want to install TypeRocket as an MU plugin.*
+! **Note**: If you are creating plugins that interact with TypeRocket you will want to install TypeRocket as an MU plugin.

 ## Models